hp6000x/backup.sh/README.md

 Options:

-	-v					Give more details when running backups or displaying info --config={path to config file}	Use specified config file instead of default.
+	-v					Give more details when running backups or displaying info -h, --help			Give information on a specific command --config={path to config file}	Use specified config file instead of default.

 Note, if you specify an alternate config which does not exist, you will automatically be taken